 These are just a few medications, at time of writing, that exist.
 I have listed them for you to print out or record and then discuss with your physician.

 For a more alternative approach to treat childhood migraines read home remedies for migraines in children.

-Guided meditation CD's like these will help them to drift off and fall asleep.
+Guided meditation CD's will help them to drift off and fall asleep.

 Childhood Migraines Resources::

 1. Robert, Teri (2009) Living Well with Migraine Disease and Headaches.
 Harper Collins Publishers: NY.

 2. Senelick, R. MD. at Web MD (2015) What Are Abdominal Migraines in Children and Adults.
 Available [Online] Accessed June 22, 2016.

 3. MedicineNet.com (2012) Flunarizine Oral Capsule.
 [Online], Available at: http://www.medicinenet.com/flunarizine-oral_capsule_tablet/article.html Accessed June 2016.

 4. Axert.com (2015) Adolescent and Teenage Migraines.
 [Online], Available at: http://www.axert.com/teenage-migraines Accessed June 22, 2016.